Find Trade Skills Schools

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 2,784,500 jobs for Patient Representative in 2016 (in the United States).
+In 2016, there was an estimated number of 2,784,500 jobs in the United States for Patient Representative.
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 136,300 new jobs for Patient Representative by 2026.
 There will be an estimated 373,500 positions for Patient Representative per year.

 undefined